oldmanfury/poly-grains/README.md

 To load a patch - hold but3 and rotate enc1.
 Release the button to load.
 Also - quick press button3 reloads, which is useful when loading is botched (happens...
 I'm working on it).

-Long-press button 1 to record up to 10 seconds of a sample short press to stop recording.
+Long-press button 1 (> 3 seconds) to record up to 10 seconds of a sample.
+Begins recording when you relesae.
+Short press button 1 to stop recording.

 Short-press button 1 to play sample continuously.